Evan Waldrep

-Evan Waldrep (born May 8, 1997) is an American professional soccer player who plays as a midfielder for AC Syracuse Pulse in the National Independent Soccer Association.
+Evan Waldrep (born May 8, 1997) is an American professional soccer player who plays as a midfielder for CE Carroi in the Primera Divisió.

 Career

 College

 Waldrep played at Creighton University in his freshmen and sophomore years and then transferred to Grand Canyon University for the 2017 season.
 He was named one of the top three Division I "impact transfers" by Top Drawer Soccer.

 Professional

 Waldrep was signed by Phoenix Rising FC on February 14, 2018.
 He also played for FC Tucson of the Premier Development League in 2016.

 On August 12, 2019, California United Strikers FC announced they had signed Waldrep ahead of their inaugural season in the National Independent Soccer Association.
 He played in each of the team's regular season games during the fall and started in the West Coast Championship against Los Angeles Force which his team won via penalty kicks.